jesher/ecs-example/README.md

 ```
 > More info in [encrypted-secret](https://docs.github.com/pt/free-pro-team@latest/actions/reference/encrypted-secrets)
 ### 2. Terraform
-You can run terraform in two ways, locally and through `github actions`, but both will need you to create a bucket for the backend of the terraform and change the file `infra/provider.tf`
+You can run terraform by two ways, locally and through `github actions`, both will need to create a bucket for the backend.
+After you create that bucket change the file `infra/provider.tf` with your created bucket.

  ```HCL
 terraform {